 I’m also a family historian.
 I strive to stay current with what’s up in the genealogy world and maintain and improve upon my college genealogy education.
-So over the past several years, I have earned a professional genealogy credential, taught online for BYU-I’s research degree program, served on the UGA (Utah Genealogical Association) board of directors, helped my neighbors & church members with their research, given presentations, attended conferences, and occasionally squeezed in some of my own research (if I’m lucky).
+So over the past several years, I have earned a professional genealogy credential, taught online for BYU-I’s research degree program, served on the UGA (Utah Genealogical Association) board of directors, volunteered countless hours for ICAPGen (International Commission for the Accreditation of Professional Genealogists) as the Chair of their Level 1 Testing Committee, helped my neighbors & church members with their research, given presentations, attended conferences, and occasionally squeezed in some of my own research (if I’m lucky).

 I do (or try to do) all of these things because FAMILY and FAMILY HISTORY mean a lot to me.

 A few years ago, a sudden epiphany changed my life.
 In a stressful moment of an inner personal battle, I realized that my role as MOM and my role as FAMILY HISTORIAN don’t have to compete.
 It’s not “cook dinner OR do family history.”
 It’s not “run the kids around to basketball games OR teach them about their ancestor.”
 These two roles can be combined!
 I can cook a family favorite for dinner and tell my kids where it came from.
 I can tell them stories about their ancestors while we’re in the car on our way somewhere.
 I can involve them in my own family history research.
 I can encourage them to explore their family tree online.
 I can plan family vacations around ancestral homes or historical sites.

 So, my #1 tip for BUSY parents who want to include family history in life is this: